I was sick as a dog, half-packed for a track meet and trying to nap in my dorm when I learned my sister had taken her own life.

 Hope Network is trying to raise $50,000 to go towards mental health care.
 Will you join us in contributing?
 You can donate to “Team EJ” here.

 Julie Bourdon studied Literature and Creative Nonfiction at Cornerstone University.
-She and her husband live in Southeast Michigan with their cat Boba and dog Ridley, and they are expecting their first child.
+She and her husband live in Southeast Michigan with their cat Boba and dog Ridley.
 She is working on a book to share more of her story of losing a sister to suicide–it’s in the infant stages.
 She’s a writer (and assistant producer and the editor) for Mission Network News.